GreptimeTeam/docs/docs/user-guide/vectors/vector-type.md

 ## Inserting Vector Data

-In GreptimeDB, vector data is inserted as a string surrounded by square brackets `[]`.
-The number of elements in the string must match the specified vector dimension, otherwise an error will occur.

-The SQL format to insert vector data is as follows:
+In GreptimeDB, you can insert vector data into the database in several ways.
+The simplest method is to use a string format and implicitly convert it to a vector.
+The string needs to be enclosed in square brackets `[]`.
+Below is an example of using implicit conversion in SQL:

 ```sql
 INSERT INTO <table> (<vec_col>) VALUES